tedobson/tedobson-github.io/README.md

 ![image](https://github.com/user-attachments/assets/df263f99-391c-4af3-947e-12df2481d036)

 The goal of this project was to create three different card games.
 The most difficult game being the Highest match game(Game C), where the player goes against the dealer.
-I spent a lot of time trying to get the player and dealer hands to work.
+I spent a lot of time trying to get the player and dealer hands to work, while also being able to replace the cards.